-(Last Updated on : 12/11/2013)
+(Last Updated on : 22/11/2019)

-.
-Presently 90 % of the people in Nagaland are Christians.
-After the independence, Nagaland remained a part of the provinc>e of Assam.
-Nationalist activities arose amongst Naga tribes and they demanded for a political union of their ancestral and native groups.
-They turned millitant and damaged government and civil infrastructure, and attacked government officials and Indians from other states.
-In order to restore peace ,the Union government sent the Indian Army.
-The Government began diplomatic talks with representatives of Naga tribes, and the Naga Hills district of Assam and the Tuensang frontier were united as a single political entity that became a Union territory( directly administered by the Central government with a large degree of autonomy.
+in 1947, the area remained a part of the province of Assam.
+During this period, the Naga tribes began to demand a political union of their ancestral and native groups.
+They focused their efforts on damaging government and civil infrastructure as well as attacking government officials and Indians from other states.
+The Union government sent the Indian Army into the area in 1955, to attempt and restore order.
+In 1957, the Government began diplomatic talks with representatives of Naga tribes, and the Naga Hills district of Assam and the Tuensang frontier were united into a single political entity that became a Union territory directly administered by the Central government with a large degree of autonomy.

 In July 1960, a further political accord was reached at the Naga Peoples Convention which stated that Nagaland should become a constituent and self governing state in the Indian union.
 Statehood was officially granted to the area in 1963 and the first state level democratic elections were held in 1964.
 While resistance still remained at this point, most of the insurgencies were quelled in the early 1980s.

 However, violence re-erupted in the late 1990s, creating conflict between rebel group factions.
 On 25th July, 1997, the then Prime Minister, Mr. I. K.Gujral announced that the national Government had declared a ceasefire after talks with the Nationalist Socialist Council of Nagaland (NSCN).
 The group had agreed on a cessation of operations starting from 1st August, 1997, and lasting for a period of 3 months.
 Since that point, the ceasefire has been extended, but there is still resistance related conflict going on in the region, largely due to the belief by the tribal groups that they are under the dominion of Indian imperialism.